 a) Broad sets of applicability.

 Cisco’s market forecast predicts that Internet traffic will reach 3.3 zettabytes by the end of 2021.
 Wireless LAN (WLAN) continues its growth and is more and more important for providing wireless data services in many environments such as home, enterprise and hotspots and more and more individuals increasingly rely on Wi-Fi connections to support their connectivity needs.
-According to Wi-Fi Alliance, three billion Wi-Fi enabled devices will ship in 2017, joining more than eight billion devices already in use.
+According to Wi-Fi Alliance, three billion Wi-Fi enabled devices are expected to ship in 2018, joining more than eight billion devices already in use.
 These mobile devices are becoming more and more diverse, spanning from PCs, smartphones, TVs, tablets, sensors and many others.
 Cisco VNI predicts that TVs, tablets, smartphones, and Machine-to- Machine (M2M) modules will have traffic growth rates of 21 percent, 29 percent, 49 percent, and 49 percent, respectively.

 By 2020, WLAN traffic will be about 3 times greater than mobile data traffic.
 And starting in 2018, WLAN traffic will even surpass Fixed/Wired traffic.
 Traffic growth continues to be driven by significant growth in the video traffic, IP video traffic will be 82 percent of all consumer Internet traffic by 2021.
 The throughput requirements of these applications is in constant evolution with the emergence of 4k and 8k video, and new high-throughput applications will proliferate such as Virtual Reality or Augmented Reality, gaming, remote office, cloud computing.